 This article describes how to create users for Azure Database for MySQL.

-This article contains references to the term slave, a term that Microsoft no longer uses.
+This article references the term slave, which Microsoft no longer uses.
 When the term is removed from the software, we'll remove it from this article.

-When you first created your Azure Database for MySQL server, you provided a server admin user name and password.
+You provided a server admin username and password when creating your Azure Database for MySQL server.
 For more information, see this Quickstart.
 You can determine your server admin user name in the Azure portal.

 The server admin user has these privileges: